AKA newb’s guide to investigating an email compromise.

 Check Remaining User Accounts

 Remember when I told you to export all user sign-ins?
 This is to check the rest of the accounts.
 You know the drill.
 Format as table, filter out failed sign-ins, and then filter out known good cities.
 Use IP lookup tools and your brain to determine if the remaining account sign-ins are fine and then repeat this entire process for every account that is compromised.
-The HAWK Tenant investigation records for inbox rules are also good for seeing suspicious activity on other tenants.
+The Osprey Tenant investigation records for inbox rules are also good for seeing suspicious activity on other tenants.

 Another Warning